desertwitch/zipfuse/README.md

 which individual `.zip`-contained files are no longer entirely loaded in memory but streamed to the kernel in chunks instead (bytes as requested by the kernel).

+The diagnostics endpoint was configured on `:8000`, exposing the routes:
+- `/` for filesystem dashboard and event ring-buffer
+- `/gc` for forcing of a garbage collection (within Go)
+- `/reset-metrics` for resetting the FS metrics at runtime
+- `/threshold/500MB` for adapting of the streaming threshold

 The following signals are observed and handled by the filesystem:
 - `SIGTERM` or `SIGINT` (CTRL+C) gracefully unmounts the filesystem
 - `SIGUSR1` forces a garbage collection (within Go)
 - `SIGUSR2` dumps a diagnostic stacktrace to standard error (`stderr`)

-The diagnostics endpoint is exposed on `:8000` with the following routes:
-- `/` for filesystem dashboard and event ring-buffer
-- `/gc` for forcing of a garbage collection (within Go)
-- `/threshold/500MB` for adapting of the streaming threshold

 ## ZipGallery Project